Department of Chemistry

 Topics covering and emphasizing most recent developments in the areas of biochemistry, such as amino acids, carbohydrates, lipids, nucleic acids, proteins, enzymes, metabolism, and metabolic control.
 Lecture—three hours.

 Laboratory and literature investigation of student’s thesis problem, done under the direction of a faculty member.
 Within the first 15 hours of course work, the student must schedule at least one credit of research for which the student performs the literature review and writes a research proposal.

 Available to students who seek to deepen their knowledge in some specific aspect of chemistry.
 The student must discuss the nature of the independent study with a faculty member having expertise in the area prior to registration.
 Special attention to development of new ideas and new ways of presenting scientific principles.

 For students writing the thesis.
 Should be scheduled for the semester in which the student plans to complete work.
 A committee thesis (four semester hours), for which the student’s advisor, two additional faculty members, and the dean of the College of Natural Sciences and Mathematics constitute the committee.

 Students must complete a 3-6 month internship with a company sponsor.
 Students must initiate and secure an internship with the industrial sponsor with guidance from the Graduate PSM Coordinator for internship sites.
 The work will focus on solving a technical problem of interest to the corporate sponsor and should meet the outcomes defined by the student's advisory committee.
 The internship work may be completed in whole, or in part, in residence with approval of the student's committee.
 An internship committee will be comprised of the student's academic advisor, one additional faculty member, an industry supervisor and the dean of the College of Natural Sciences and Mathematics.
-Prerequisites: The student must have a minimum of 12 IUP graduate credits earned and a minimum 3.0 grade point average
+Prerequisite: The student must have a minimum of 12 IUP graduate credits earned and a minimum 3.0 grade point average.